jleonard2099/LHG_CollegeBB/README.md

 	- variable names, config files, etc.
 	- document purpose of functions
 - Improve file, path and error handling to provide helpful messages
-- Further improve code efficiency and consistency
+- Iimprove code efficiency and consistency
 	- Make subroutines for all repeated code
 	- Global Team Selection routine
 	- Consistent operation for the same functions in each game

+### Phase 3 ###
+This final phase will involve the following:
 - Updating the games to support modern rules
+- Including support files such as team files, leagues, schedules, etc.
 - Bug fixes / etc. as reported by longtime users and playtesters

-### Phase 3 ###
+### The Future ###
-This final phase will involve the following:
 - Updating code to work with databases instead of flat files.
 - Bringing modern interface concepts to the design (including GUI)